The Harvey County Historical Museum and Archives is a repository for early Harvey County records.

 Yearbooks for Newton High School, Hesston High School, Bethel College and Hesston College.
 Not all years are available.

-County tax rolls are on microfilm for years 1872-1915.
-These are particularly helpful to people doing house histories.
-It might help to determine the age of an old house.
+County tax rolls for years 1872-1915 are on microfilm.
+People doing house histories can use the tax rolls to determine the age of an old house.

 The Society has records from some of the county schools.
 There is a list of school district numbers and locations.